adambard/learnxinyminutes-docs/elixir.html.markdown

 spawn(f) #=> #PID<0.40.0>

 # `spawn` returns a pid (process identifier), you can use this pid to send
 # messages to the process.
-To do message passing we use the `<-` operator.
+To do message passing we use the `send` operator.
 # For all of this to be useful we need to be able to receive messages.
 This is
 # achived with the `receive` mechanism:
 defmodule Geometry do